Robert F. Kennedy Bridge

 These three bridges are connected by an elevated highway viaduct across Randalls and Wards Islands and 14 mi of support roads.
 The viaduct includes a smaller span across the former site of Little Hell Gate, which separated Randalls and Wards Islands.
 Also part of the complex is a grade-separated T-interchange on Randalls Island, which sorted out traffic in a way that ensured that drivers paid a toll at only one bank of tollbooths.
 The tollbooths have since been removed, and all tolls are collected electronically at the approaches to each bridge.

-The bridge complex was designed by Allston Dana and with the collaboration of Othmar Ammann and architect Aymar Embury II, and has been called "not a bridge so much as a traffic machine, the largest ever built".
+The bridge complex was designed by Allston Dana with the collaboration of Othmar Ammann and architect Aymar Embury II, and has been called "not a bridge so much as a traffic machine, the largest ever built".
 The American Society of Civil Engineers designated the Triborough Bridge Project as a National Historic Civil Engineering Landmark in 1986.
 The bridge is owned and operated by MTA Bridges and Tunnels (formally the Triborough Bridge and Tunnel Authority, or TBTA), an affiliate of the Metropolitan Transportation Authority.